+Administration fees and bank charges to Santander UK plc of £0.1m (2023: £0.1m) are included in Administration expenses.
 There were no related party transactions during the year, or existing at the Balance Sheet date, with the Company's or parent company's key management personnel.

-17. CAPITAL MANAGEMENT AND RESOURCES
+CAPITAL MANAGEMENT AND RESOURCES

 Santander UK plc adopts a centralised capital management approach, based on an assessment of both regulatory requirements and the economic capital impacts of businesses in the Santander UK group.
-Disclosures relating to the Company's capital management can be found in the Santander UK Annual Report and Financial Statements.

-Capital held by the Company and managed centrally as part of Santander UK plc, comprises share capital and reserves which can be found in the Balance Sheet on page 10.
+Capital held by the Company and managed centrally as part of Santander UK plc, comprises share capital and reserves which can be found in the Balance Sheet on page 11.
 The Company's capital is not externally regulated.